simonbharris/42-fdf/README.md

 Developed:

-Explicit colors as defined by a file
+Explicit colors as defined by a file.
-Color defaults to a heat-map style gradient, magnitude of colors and scale modifying by define macros.
+Color default to a heat-map style gradient, of which the magnitude of the colors and scaling modifiers are defined macros.
 Very fast rendering.

 Using hotkeys, the user can: